iclr-blogposts/2025/_posts/2025-04-28-multimodal-learning.md

 To answer that question, we recommend a thorough examination of the dependencies for each defined modality, both individually and jointly with other modalities for the target task.
 These dependencies are categorized as ***intra-modality dependencies***, which represent interactions between individual modalities and the target label and ***inter-modality dependencies***, which captures interaction between modalities and label.

 Several studies have evaluated benchmarks involving images and text as two modalities, and we illustrate how these dependencies differed across benchmarks based on prior studies<d-cite key="wang2020makes, du2023uni, tong2024cambrian, madaan2024jointly"></d-cite> in the Figure above.
 For datasets such as ***SQA-I, MMMU, fastMRI, MathVista, UCF101, intra-modality dependencies are more important***, as removing one modality all together does not affect model performance.
-Conversely, for datasets like ***MMB, MathVista, SEED-I and so on, both inter- and intra-modality dependencies are important***, as both uni-modal and inter-modality models obtain more than random performance.
+Conversely, for datasets like ***MMB, SEED-I, GQA, ChartQA and so on, both inter- and intra-modality dependencies are important***, as both uni-modal and inter-modality models obtain more than random performance.
 For benchmarks such as **MME, OCRBench, NLVR2 and others, inter-dependencies are more important***;* removing one modality results in random performance; underscoring the importance of modality interactions.

 For all these benchmarks, specific architectural choices—such as the type of fusion method or the backbone architecture for vision and language models—exhibit minimal impact on performance, as noted in prior studies<d-cite key="wang2020makes, du2023uni, tong2024cambrian, madaan2024jointly"></d-cite>.
+Thus

 <aside class="box-important l-body" markdown="1">
 The emphasis should be on analyzing how each modality contributes to task performance, both independently and jointly with other modalities.